 Lake Erie Walleye Fishing Charters

-We would like to review a few of the walleye fishing techniques and discuss a few thoughts for the 2010 fishing season in our area.
+We would like to review a few of the walleye fishing techniques and discuss a few thoughts for the 2021fishing season in our area.
 Lake Erie fishing for this year in the central basin is going to be one of the boxes of very large walleyes if you do a few things right.

 We will use planer boards, dipsy divers and down riggers while trolling in early spring.
 We use crank baits for trolling the shore line in May and early June.
 Our favorite baits are Smithwick deep rogues, Rappala deep divers, and reef runners.
 The bait sizes are from 4-6 inches.
 Popular colors are clown, silver and blue, purple, and perch.
 We troll these off of our planer boards; 5 on each side.
 Shakespeare ugly sticks in 7 foot lengths do the work on these.